Arkshine/UltimatePlugin/README.md

 plugin to make it use less resources and do things in a better way (AFAIK).
 But later, I ended up rewriting the whole thing from scratch (ofc it is based on amx_super so a lot of resemblance can be found).
-I hope I succeeded in my mition.
+I hope I succeeded in my mission.
 I am not the best coder there is, but I think I have some good knowledge in scripting (I hope).

 Plugins Included